xeniakal/AMLS_20-21_SN20159465/README.md

  The **A1, A2, B1 and B2** folders contain the code files for each task, besides the pretrained models that had the better performance.

 ## Tasks

 Add content...
 (say what .ipynb and .py do)
-The assignment involves the realisation of various machine learning tasks on a provided dataset.
-You are expected to go through the data, analyse it and/or pre-process it as necessary. all steps taken to solve the tasks, explaining your model and design choices.
-In addition, in the report, you should also describe and analyse the results obtained via your experiments and provide accuracy prediction scores on unseen data.
-You should design separate modes for each task and report training errors, validation errors, hyper-parameter tuning.
-You are allowed to use the same model/methodology for different tasks, but you must explain the reason behind choices.
-If you tried several models for one task, feel free to show them in your code and compare the results in the report.

 ## Workflow graph